Estimating Dyadic Treatment Effects with Unknown Confounders: Introduction

 \section{Introduction}

 Dyadic data are ubiquitous in our society.
 International trade, travels, population flows, military alliances, partnerships between firms, research collaboration, and many others can be represented as dyadic data, where each \textit{dyad} represents a pair of countries, firms, or individuals, depending on the context.
-Dyadic data analysis is particularly prevalent in the literature of international trade, where regression-based analysis, the so-called \textit{gravity model}, serves as a primary analytical approach in these fields since the pioneering work by \cite{tinbergen1962shaping} (see also, e.g., \citealp{anderson1979theoretical, anderson2011gravity, head2014gravity} and references therein).
-For reviews of recent econometric literature on dyadic data analysis in general, see, for example, \cite{graham2020dyadic,graham2020network}.
+Dyadic data analysis is particularly prevalent in the literature of international trade, where regression-based analysis, the so-called \textit{gravity model}, serves as a primary analytical approach in these fields since the pioneering work by \cite{tinbergen1962shaping}.